stardoom4/minds/_pages/index.md

   Only a Hindu Can Teach about Hinduism. - Garuda
 </p>

 This is the Website of Garuda.
-I writes about Religion and Science.
+I write about Religion and Science.
 I am a Hindu and My goal is to make people understand Hinduism , to eliminate the disinformation they may have attained from some Sources.

 You can find all of my articles  <a class="internal-link" href="/articles">Here</a>.